wp-plugins/active-directory-integration/readme.txt

 7. Test Tool
 8. Sample output of the Test Tool
 9. User Profile Page with additional informations from Active Directory (see User Meta)
+10. List of user with status information (ADI User, disabled)

 == Installation ==